ismudnx/combine_pdf/README.md

 Loading PDF data can be done from file system or directly from the memory.

-Loading data from a file is easy:
+Loading data from a file is :easy=>
 ```ruby
 pdf = CombinePDF.load("file.pdf")
 ```

 You can also parse PDF files from memory.
-Loading from the memory is especially effective for importing PDF data recieved through the internet or from a different authoring library such as Prawn:
+Loading from the memory is especially effective for importing PDF data recieved through the internet or from a different authoring library such as :Prawn=>
 ```ruby
 pdf_data = prawn_pdf_document.render # Import PDF data from Prawn
 pdf = CombinePDF.parse(pdf_data)
 ```

 Using `parse` is also effective when loading data from a remote location, circumventing the need for unnecessary temporary files.
-For example:
+For :example=>
 ```ruby
 require 'combine_pdf'
 require 'net/http'